RhyanRodriguez3/Excel-Guide/3_VBA.md

 # VBA Guide
-- VBA is a tool for programming, editing and running application code.
-You can create a custom function with VBA.
+- Visual Basic for Applications (VBA) is Microsoft's tool for programming, editing, and running application code.
+It is primarily used in Excel to automate manual tasks.
-- It is a pragramming tool to automate manual tasks.
-The most manual tasks I've done are clean up data dump formatting.

-## Object Oriented Programming Languages
-- In each statement start by defining the object.
-Think of a cell as the object you want to change.
+> such as data dump cleansing and reporting.
+>
-- The basic of OOP Objects are data structures that contain data about an object as well in the form of properties and also code in the form of methods.
+> - Data structures contain data about an object and its properties.

+## Intro to Object Oriented Programming (OOP)
+VBA is an OOP language.
+This means statements start by defining the object, then stating what you want to do to the object.
+Statements are made with objects, properties, syntax, and methods.
+1. Syntax is the
+1. Objects are the item you want to manipulate.
+In excel, these are cell(s), row(s), column(s), table(s), chart(s), table(s), and sheet(s).
+   - `ActiveSheet` is the sheet you are currently on
+   - Sheet(1) refers to the first sheet in your workbook.
+   - Sheets("NameOfYourSheet").select Great for multiple sheets
+1. Methods are built-in functions.
+Methods are command statements to do something to the object (verbs).
+1. Properties are the way we describe certain objects, such as .color, .value, .font (adjectives).

 ## Turning on the Developer Tab
 - Go to the file tab, click options, click customize ribbons, check the developer box.